 Below is a complete list of important specifications and features included on the Shark Rotator Pro Lift-Away upright vacuum:

 |Returns||30 days via Amazon.
 Varies by retailer|

 After putting this vacuum through several tests, analyzing the data, and taking a look at all it has to offer, I must say I am overall impressed with the Shark Rotator Pro.
-This unit excelled through most of our tests, costs less than $200, and is able to change form into either an upright or a handheld with a simple process.
+This unit excelled through most of our tests, costs less than most others, and is able to change form into either an upright or a handheld with a simple process.

 I would recommend the Shark Rotator Lift-Away if you’re looking for the following features in a 2-in-1 upright vacuum.

 - Like the idea of two vacuums in one – As a 2-in-1 vacuum, the Shark Rotator Pro is able to be pushed around as a sturdy upright, or removed for a durable and powerful handheld.
 Either configuration offers strong suction and a plethora of extra tools for specific cleaning styles.

 - Don’t mind a slightly heavier unit – As an upright, this vacuum comes in with a total weight of 15.5 pounds.
 Once removed and turned into a handheld, the Shark weighs 8 pounds.
 Neither are particularly light options, so you will want to be sure you’re okay with the heavier build before purchasing.

 - Want a few extra bells and whistles – This vacuum comes with some extra bells and whistles that not all vacuums have.
 For example, headlights, a brushroll indicator light, and 5 extra tools.